Warwickshire win Bob Willis Trophy

-Bob Willis Trophy final: Warwickshire finish off Lancashire to secure innings win
+Bob Willis Trophy final: Warwickshire finish off Lancashire to secure innings victory

 Last updated on .From the section Counties